gulzarshaikh/WellArchitected-Assessment/Contributing.md

 - `context` is an optional attribute - although it should be filled in most cases to provide more clarity and details to the question/guidance.
 - `children` is an optional array of artifacts that will be rendered as sub-elements of the artifact.
 They share all the attributes like type and category with their parents so those do not need to be specified again.

 Some artifacts might have more (optional) attributes but for the main content contributions those mentioned above should be sufficient.
-Also, when adding new content, it is mostly the easiest approach to take existing artifacts as examples and start from there.
+Also, when adding new content, it is often the easiest approach to take existing artifacts as examples and start from there.

 ## Build process and Pull Requests